npm/rfcs/accepted/0034-where-config-parameter.md

 Is `where` the best name for this config?
 What if there are too many conflicts in dependencies?

+What would the shortcut be? `-w` will be used for workspaces.

 ### `npm config`

 Should we prevent a user from setting protected fields like `_auth` or `_token` to a project level config?